Hans Eikjelboom Paris—New York—ShanghaiThursday, November 8, 2007–Thursday, January 3, 2008

-HANS EIJKELBLOOM (Born 1949, Arnhem, Holland) was included in a 1971 group show with Joseph Beuys, Ed Ruscha, and Douglas Huebler.
-Since then, he has produced over twenty-five books, many of them self-published.
-His work has been exhibited in solo shows at the Nederlands Fotomuseum, Rotterdam; Museum of Modern Art, Arnhem, the Netherlands; Kröller-Müller Museum, Otterlo, the Netherlands; Provincial Museum of Photography, Antwerp, Belgium; and Kunstverein Grafschaft Bentheim, Neuenhaus, Germany.
+Hans Eijkelboom (born 1949, Arnhem, Holland) began his artistic career in 1971 with an installation that was part of a group show that included Joseph Beuys, Ed Ruscha, and Douglas Huebler.
+Since then, he has produced over twenty-five books, gaining renown in Europe for self-publishing many of them, and his work has been exhibited internationally, including solo shows at the Nederlands Fotomuseum, Rotterdam; Museum of Modern Art, Arnhem, the Netherlands; Kröller-Müller Museum, Otterlo, the Netherlands; Provincial Museum of Photography, Antwerp, Belgium; and Kunstverein Grafschaft Bentheim, Neuenhaus, Germany.
 Eijkelboom is based in Amsterdam.